dewv/ops/onCallRotation.md

 # On-call rotation

+This document is used to schedule and track staff coverage for unforeseeable operations tasks-- *reactive* work due to system problems or customer requests.

 Our Service Level Agreement (SLA) requires continuous support staffing during customer business hours: 9:00 am to 5:00 pm, Monday through Friday.

 - When your shift starts, check the `help@dewv.net` mail inbox, and monitor it until your shift ends.
 Check the recent entries in the Duty Log below for any relevant information from the shift(s) preceding yours.
 Add an entry *to the top* of the Duty Log to generate a GitHub contribution, using `Report for duty` as the commit message.